subhranil002/30-Days-JS-Challenge/README.md

 -   **Task 8**: Add and remove a CSS class to/from an HTML element.
 -   **Task 9**: Add a click event listener to a button that changes the text content of a paragraph.
 -   **Task 10**: Add a mouseover event listener to an element that changes its border color.

+### Day 10: Event Handling

+-   **Task 1:** Add a click event listener to a button that changes the text content of a paragraph.
+-   **Task 2:** Add a double-click event listener to an image that toggles its visibility.
+-   **Task 3:** Add a mouseover event listener to an element that changes its background color.
+-   **Task 4:** Add a mouseout event listener to an element that resets its background color.
+-   **Task 5:** Add a keydown event listener to an input field that logs the key pressed to the console.
+-   **Task 6:** Add a keyup event listener to an input field that displays the current value in a paragraph.
+-   **Task 7:** Add a submit event listener to a form that prevents the default submission and logs the form data to the console.
+-   **Task 8:** Add a change event listener to a select dropdown that displays the selected value in a paragraph.
+-   **Task 9:** Add a click event listener to a list that logs the text content of the clicked list item using event delegation.
+-   **Task 10:** Add an event listener to a parent element that listens for events from dynamically added child elements.

 ## Resources